 The course is across the street from the Fox Studios lot, and it may seem familiar as knuckleheads from the Three Stooges to "Modern Family" have shot scenes hacking up these links.

-Rancho Park Head Professional Bob Cavanaugh said it was the busiest muni golf course in the U.S. back in the '80s, but it has fallen off the pace after enforcing a strict maximum of foursomes (other public courses are known to let entourages play on).
+Rancho Park was said to be the busiest muni golf course in the U.S. back in the '80s, but it has fallen off the pace after enforcing a strict maximum of foursomes (other public courses are known to let entourages play on).
 It's still packed, but if you have dinner reservations, you'll be happy that they enforce the foursome limit.